niglomeister/aosearch/README.md

 ### Purpose and Functionality

-The search process maintains a searchable index of Arweave transactions and provides fast query capabilities.
+The search process maintains a searchable index of Arweave transactions and provides query capabilities.
 It converts transaction data into searchable documents, performs full-text searches with filtering, and integrates with RandAO for random document discovery.

 ### Configuration Options